Salvia divinorum: United States

 National legislation for amendment of the Controlled Substances Act to place salvinorin A and Salvia divinorum in Schedule I at the federal level in the United States was proposed in 2002 by Representative Joe Baca (D- California).
 Those opposed to bill HR 5607 include Daniel Siebert, who sent a letter to Congress arguing against the proposed legislation, and the Center for Cognitive Liberty and Ethics (CCLE), who sent key members of the US Congress a report on Salvia divinorum and its active principle, along with letters from an array of scientists who expressed concern that scheduling Salvia divinorum would negatively impact important research on the plant.
 The bill did not pass.

 Although salvia is not regulated under the Controlled Substances Act, as of 2009, it had been made illegal in 13 states.
 Delaware banned it after salvia use was reported to have played a role in the suicide of a teenager.
 Alabama, Delaware, Illinois, Louisiana, Michigan, Missouri, Ohio, Texas, and other states have passed their own laws.
 Several other states have proposed legislation against salvia, including Alaska, California, Florida, Iowa, Maryland, New Jersey, New York, Oregon, and Pennsylvania.
 Many of these proposals have not made it into law, with motions having failed, stalled or otherwise died, for example at committee review stages.

 Where individual state legislation does exist, it varies from state to state in its prohibitive degree.

 Legal consequences may also exist even in states without bans on salvia in particular.
 Christian Firoz, a Nebraska store owner, was charged for selling salvia, but not under the auspices of any specific law against Salvia divinorum.
-Firoz was instead charged under a general Nebraskan statute where it is illegal to sell a product to induce an intoxicated condition.
+Firoz was instead charged under a general Nebraskan statute which makes it illegal to sell a product to induce an intoxicated condition.
+Firoz was found not guilty..
 See also the legal status of salvia in North Dakota and Nebraska.

 Salvia divinorum has been banned by various branches of the U.S. military and some military bases.